srabhayraj/RedHat-Ansible-Training/README.md

 # [Ansible Playbooks]

+Playbooks are the files where Ansible code is written. ...
+Playbooks are one of the core features of Ansible and tell Ansible what to execute.
+They are like a to-do list for Ansible that contains a list of tasks.
+Playbooks contain the steps which the user wants to execute on a particular machine.

 Playbooks are the basis for a really simple configuration management and multi-machine deployment system, unlike any that already exist, and one that is very well suited to deploying complex applications.

 Playbooks can declare configurations, but they can also orchestrate steps of any manual ordered process, even as different steps must bounce back and forth between sets of machines in particular orders.
 They can launch tasks synchronously or asynchronously.